Beverly A. Gould Chapin Endowed Music Award

 Norman C. Dietz Scholarship

 Awarded to a non-music major member of the Central Michigan University Marching Chips who exhibits outstanding leadership, musicianship, and whose integrity is beyond reproach.
+The winner is chosen by the director of the CMU Marching Band.

 2016 Recipient: Spencer Goodrich